Piyush-Sharma-1/IITB-Insti-Chatbot/README.md

 ## How It Works

-1. PDF documents are converted into plain text.
+1. PDF files are converted into plain text.
 2. The extracted text is divided into overlapping chunks.
-3. Each chunk is embedded using the `all-MiniLM-L6-v2` model.
+3. Each chunk is embedded by `all-MiniLM-L6-v2` model.
 4. FAISS retrieves the most relevant chunks for a user query.
-5. The retrieved context is provided to Llama 3.1 8B Instant through the Groq API.
+5. The retrieved context is sent to Llama 3.1 8B Instant through the Groq API.
-6. The assistant generates an answer grounded in the retrieved documents and cites the supporting sources.
+6. The assistant then generates a response using the retrieved documents, citing the sources that back up the answer.